 “We have a lot of activity on all fronts, which is really about maintaining the momentum that we have created over the last couple of years to carry on the growth pattern,” said Chief Executive Officer Simon Lockett.

 Premier plans to drill “three very important wells” in Norway, the U.K. and Vietnam in the next six months, the CEO said in a phone interview.
 “What we have been doing is making sure we’ve got the right exploration portfolio core beyond 2013.”

 Premier is developing plans for its $5 billion project off the Falkland Islands after it agreed to join Rockhopper Exploration Plc (RKH)’s Sea Lion field.
 The political situation around the disputed archipelago is improving with the U.S.’s Noble Energy Inc. (NBL:US) and French government-supported Electricite de France SA stepping in to explore for oil, Durrant said.

 “It’s not such a bad combination now,” the CFO said.

 Oil discoveries around the Falklands have inflamed tensions between the U.K. and Argentina, which maintains a claim on the territory after losing a war with Britain about three decades ago.
 The Latin American nation in July warned Premier of illegal exploration around the disputed territory.

-In the U.K., Premier has teamed up with ConocoPhillips (COP) to drill the high-pressure, high-temperature Lacewing well.
+In the U.K., Premier has teamed up with ConocoPhillips (COP:US) to drill the high-pressure, high-temperature Lacewing well.
 In Iraq, it agreed to work with Russia’s OAO Bashneft in Block 12.

 To contact the reporter on this story: Eduard Gismatullin in London at firstname.lastname@example.org